i-shcheglakov/connect2tv/README.md

 In order to fetch the most recent updates use `git pull`.

 ## Usage examples
-Copy VNC or RDP packages to the target device:
+Copy knox packages to the target device:
 ```
-connect2tv vnc
+connect2tv knox
 ```
 Connect only:
 ```